 A formula retailer that serves as an anchor can have a positive effect on neighboring retailers and the local real estate market, while other formula retailers may detract from the economic health of a district.
-As discussed in Chapter V, most of the literature on the economic impact of chain retail has focused on Walmart or other big box stores.72 However, San Francisco's formula retail controls cover a wide range of business types and big box stores are very rare in the city; as shown in Chapter IV, only five percent of the city's formula retail establishments are between 20,000 and 50,000 square feet, while less than one percent are more than 50,000 square feet.
+As discussed in Chapter V, most of the literature on the economic impact of chain retail has focused on Walmart or other big box stores.
+However, San Francisco's formula retail controls cover a wide range of business types and big box stores are very rare in the city; as shown in Chapter IV, only five percent of the city's formula retail establishments are between 20,000 and 50,000 square feet, while less than one percent are more than 50,000 square feet.

 As a result, it is impossible to generalize about the impact of formula retail on neighboring retailers or the broader real estate market based on previous studies.
-However, the experience of brokers, merchants, and other stakeholders illustrates that different formula retailers can have different neighborhood commercial district can have a positive effect on other retailers in the district, and potentially lead to increased sales and rents.
-Other formula retailers and retailers and increased vacancies.
+However, the experience of brokers, merchants, and other stakeholders illustrates that different formula retailers can have different neighborhood impacts.